 Yes.
 But there's more going on.

-nobles and heroes, the scions of Helium and Gathol.
+Fighting men, nobles and heroes, the scions of Helium and Gathol.

 He writes about men who can simply commandeer flyers and warships, men

 and women at the upper levels of their society and whose societies are

 or deals with the nomadic barbarian tribes.
 They show up a lot.